HomeOnMars/projektoOmnijo/Aiosa/Bulteno.md

 P • A • R • K • I • N • G • L • O • T • S
 <!-- F • R • E • E • D • O • M -->

-Situated somewhere in the northwest part of the continent of Northern Merkania, one could say that the *fictional* city of **Aiosa** is the polar opposite of [OmniCentro](../OmniCentro/Bulteno.md#fonrakontaj-resumoj).
+Situated somewhere in the northwest part of the continent of Northern Merkarija, one could say that the *fictional* city of **Aiosa** is the polar opposite of [OmniCentro](../OmniCentro/Bulteno.md#fonrakontaj-resumoj).
 Here, city-building is driven by reactive responses